 Leadership Overview

-FINRA has 10 executives leading key functions including strategy, finance, operations, technology, and governance.
+FINRA has 11 executives leading key functions including strategy, finance, technology, and legal operations.

 Leadership Roles at FINRA